Help with Street care

 How we manage London’s roads

-Managing London's road network is shared between Transport for London, Highways England, and the 32 London boroughs, plus the City of London.
+Managing London's road network is shared between Transport for London, National Highways, and the 32 London boroughs, plus the City of London.

 - We manage the 580 km of the Transport for London Road Network (the TLRN sometimes called 'red routes')